xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 realization:

 <div class="speaker c">
 Not again 😮‍💨 ...
 Have you...
-Have someone had a technical interview round with you just now?
+Has someone had a technical interview round with you just now?
 </div>
 <!-- Afterword? -->